4 best Sri Lanka safari tours: A Wildlife Adventure Guide

 Sri Lanka wildlife tour: visiting Yala national park

-The Yala national park is a little bit different experience from the earlier mentioned wildlife reserve.
+The Yala national park is a little bit different from the earlier mentioned wildlife reserve.
 Yala national park is one of the most valuable natural assets of the people of Sri Lanka.
-Spreading over 97880 hectares in the southern province of Sri Lanka, Yala is the 2nd biggest national park on the island.
+Yala, spread over 97880 hectares in the southern province of Sri Lanka, is the second-biggest national park on the island.
 But it can become the biggest national park on the island if the devastation of the biggest national park (Wilpattu national park) continues in the future.

 A large portion of the national park stretches along the southern coastal belt, near Hambantota.
 The beaches of the Indian ocean are an occasional breeding ground for sea turtles.